kgateway-dev/kgateway/docs/content/guides/security/local_rate_limiting/http.md

 To try out local rate limiting for HTTP traffic, deploy the httpbin app to your cluster.

-1. Deploy the httpbin app in your cluster.
+1. Create a service account for the httpbin app and deploy the app to your cluster.
+You also create a service for the httpbin app to expose the app within the cluster.
    {{< tabs >}}
    {{% tab %}}
    ```yaml